vigneshroman/pythonfiles/README.md

 # pythonfiles
-My learning journey of python.
+My learning journey in python.
-I have solved some interesting problems and I've also been to some coding Contests.
+Learnt a few basics of the language till now.